MathildeAguiar/docs_internship/journal.md

 ### 21/07/21 :
 * I read Yannick's course on Web scrapping.
 I'm starting to see how to proceed to create a little dataset to train my model on.
 * I worked on my report.

+### 22/07/21 :
+* I worked on some problems in the 'validation' page.
+Now we can delete a notion related to a text and we can modify a notion (I'm not quite sure if it's great or not)
+* I worked on my report again.

+### 23/07/21 :
+* I coded the 'student results' interface but I'm still missing the Bokeh graph
+* I wroked on my report again